 The School of Communications is recognized nationally for its deep and innovative curriculum that emphasizes engaged learning and serving the public good.
-The curriculum offers a balance among concepts that lead to strategic decision-making, skills to write and produce media content, and a liberal arts education to provide breadth of knowledge and insight.
+The curriculum offers a balance among concepts that lead to strategic decision-making, skills to write and produce, and a liberal arts education to provide breadth of knowledge and insight.

-In addition, the School of Communications is home to the Sport & Event Management students take courses in the SEM major, which has a stand-alone curriculum.
+Sport & Event Management students take courses in the SEM major, which has a stand-alone curriculum.

-Each Communications major is described in the colored boxes above.
+Each major is described in the colored boxes above.

 ACCREDITATION RULE.
 Elon is one of only 18 private colleges and universities in the nation to have an accredited communications program.
-Accreditation standards require that all students complete at least 72 credit hours outside the major.
+Accreditation standards require that all Communications students complete at least 72 credit hours outside the major.
 Elon requires a minimum of 132 credit hours to graduate.

 REQUIRED INTERNSHIP.
 All students must complete an off-campus professional internship in communications.
 Students enroll in COM 381 Communications Internship for 1 or 2 credit hours, based on 80 work-hours per credit hour.
 Students may earn up to a total of 4 credit hours of COM 381.
 (Co-op Work Experiences credit through the Career Services Office cannot count toward the major or toward the 72 hours required outside Communications.)